telerik/ajax-docs/controls/wordsprocessing/overview.md

 # Overview

->**RadWordsProcessing** is part of the **Telerik Document Processing** libraries.
+>note **RadWordsProcessing** is part of the **Telerik Document Processing** libraries.
 The full documentation for this component is available at [http://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing](http://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/overview).

-##

 RadWordsProcessing is a processing library that allows to create, load, modify and export documents to variety of formats.